 We have been awarded various grants from the NIH and the NIH's National Institute of Allergy and Infectious Disease ("NIAID") in order to fund research.
 The awards are related to specific research objectives and we earn revenue as the related research expenses are incurred.
-We have earned revenue during the periods ended June 30, 2014 and 2013 from the following awards:
+We have earned revenue during the three and nine month periods ended September 30, 2014 and 2013 from the following awards:

-- September 2013, NIH awarded us \$0.2 million to fund research in developing TLR antagonists for therapy of hepatic fibrosis and cirrhosis. - June 2012, NIH awarded us \$0.6 million to fund research in screening for inhibitors of TLR 8 for treatment of autoimmune diseases. - May 2012, NIH awarded us \$0.4 million to fund development of TLR 8 inhibitors for treatment of rheumatoid arthritis. - July 2011, NIH awarded us \$0.6 million to fund research in preclinical models of skin autoimmune inflammation. - August 2010, NIAID awarded us a grant to take a systems biology approach to study the differences between individuals who do or do not respond to vaccination against the hepatitis B virus.
+- August 2014, NIH awarded us \$0.2 million to fund research in developing a transgenic mouse model to study human TLR9 role in disease. - September 2013, NIH awarded us \$0.2 million to fund research in developing TLR antagonists for therapy of hepatic fibrosis and cirrhosis. - June 2012, NIH awarded us \$0.6 million to fund research in screening for inhibitors of TLR8 for treatment of autoimmune diseases. - · May 2012, NIH awarded us \$0.4 million to fund development of TLR8 inhibitors for treatment of rheumatoid arthritis. - · July 2011, NIH awarded us \$0.6 million to fund research in preclinical models of skin autoimmune inflammation. - August 2010, NIAID awarded us a grant to take a systems biology approach to study the differences between individuals who do or do not respond to vaccination against the hepatitis B virus.
 This study will be one of several projects conducted under a grant to the Baylor Institute of Immunology Research in Dallas as part of the Human Immune Phenotyping Centers program.
-We have been awarded a total of \$1.4 million under this grant. - September 2008, NIAID awarded us a five-year \$17 million contract to develop our ISS technology using TLR 9 agonists as vaccine adjuvants.
+We have been awarded a total of \$1.4 million under this grant. - · September 2008, NIAID awarded us a five-year \$17 million contract to develop our ISS technology using TLR9 agonists as vaccine adjuvants.
 The contract supports adjuvant development for anthrax as well as other disease models.